gatblau/sentinel/docs/getting_started.md

 ## Trying the binary out in the local machine

 If you want to try it out on your local machine [see here](./binary_deploy.md)

+## Publishing to a webhook

+In order to publish to a web hook, update the Sentinel configuration file to use the webhook publisher.
+Set the URI of the publisher to the address the web consumer application is listening to.

+Start up a web consumer application where the web hook is pointing to, [such as the one here](../consumer/web_consumer.py).

+Run the sentinel process.

+Deploy an application on minikube and see the changes appearing on the web consumer application terminal.

+[*] _The Sentinel icon was made by [Freepik](https://www.freepik.com) from [Flaticon](https://www.flaticon.com) and is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0)_